Efficient Degradation-agnostic Image Restoration via Channel-Wise Functional Decomposition and Manifold Regularization: Experiments

-To simulate more realistic restoration scenarios, we extend the setting from OneRestore~\cite{guo2024onerestore} by including not only diverse single degradations—rain, haze, snow, low illumination—but also composite degradations where multiple types are combined within the same image.
-This results in a total of eleven distinct restoration settings.
-As shown in Tab.~\ref{tab:exp:cdd11}, our Tiny (6M) and Small (10M) models outperform OneRestore~\cite{guo2024onerestore} (6M) by 0.39 dB and 0.86 dB on average, respectively.
-Compared to the recent state-of-the-art MoCE-IR~\cite{zamfir2025moce} (11M), our Small model still achieves 0.28 dB higher performance while being more compact (10M vs. 11M).
-These results demonstrate the effectiveness of our method, especially in handling complex, mixed degradations.
+To better approximate real-world conditions, we extend OneRestore~\citep{guo2024onerestore} to cover both diverse single degradations (rain, haze, snow, low light) and composite cases with multiple degradations per image, yielding eleven distinct restoration settings.
+As shown in Tab.~\ref{tab:exp:cdd11}, \ourmethod consistently outperforms leading approaches including AirNet~\citep{li2022all}, PromptIR~\citep{potlapalli2023promptir}, WGWSNet~\citep{ZhuWFYGDQH23}, WeatherDiff~\citep{weather_diffusion}, OneRestore~\citep{guo2024onerestore}, and MoCE-IR~\citep{zamfir2025moce}.
+Specifically, our Tiny (6M) and Small (10M) models outperform OneRestore~\citep{guo2024onerestore} (6M) by \textbf{0.39 dB} and \textbf{0.86dB} on average.
+Compared to the recent SOTA MoCE-IR~\citep{zamfir2025moce} (11M), our Small model achieves \textbf{0.28dB} higher performance with fewer parameters (10M vs. 11M).
+These results highlight the effectiveness of our method, particularly for complex mixed degradations.